lukasmartinelli-alt/yow-hackathon/README.md

 ```

 ## Jekyll and Twitter Bootstrap

+[Twitter Bootstrap](http://getbootstrap.com/) is a HTML & CSS framework to
+get started quickly.
+Just try, google and copy paste.

 If you really want to learn some HTML and CSS I would try to stay away from
 Twitter Bootstrap for now.